Sobeston/zig.guide/website/blog/a-guessing-game.md

 ### Getting a Random Number

 As Zig does not have a runtime, it does not manage a PRNG (pseudorandom number generator) for us.
-This means that we'll have to create our own PRNG and initialise it with a source of entropy.
+This means that we'll have to create our PRNG and initialise it with a source of entropy.
 Let's start with a file called *a_guessing_game.zig*.

 ```zig
 const std = @import("std");